FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/software/2024-12-27-discordSRV.md

 7. Select the server that you want the bot to join and press authorize.

-8. Click the Reset Token button at the top of the page and copy the token to your clipboard.
+8. Click the Reset Token button at the top of the bots page and copy the token to your clipboard.

 ## Configuring the Plugin:
 {: .warning}